 At government’s request, IGEM monitored the implementation of recommendations from the Review of response to the thunderstorm asthma event of 21- 22 November 2016- Final Report.

-The report found that of the review’s 16 recommendations, 11 have been completed, delivering significant improvements to Victoria’s capacity to respond to rapid-onset emergencies such as the 2016 thunderstorm asthma event.
+The report found that of the review’s 16 recommendations, 11 had been completed, delivering significant improvements to Victoria’s capacity to respond to rapid-onset emergencies such as the 2016 thunderstorm asthma event.

-The report states a further four recommendations are proceeding satisfactorily, while another recommendation is considered closed, with no further action planned.
+The report stated a further 4 recommendations were proceeding satisfactorily, while another recommendation was considered closed, with no further action planned.

-IGEM's second and final implementation progress report was published on 18 June 2019.
+Second and final implementation progress report (published 18 June 2019)

-The report found that of the four ongoing recommendations monitored in the 2019 report, three have been completed and one has been closed.
+The report found that of the 4 ongoing recommendations monitored in the 2019 report, 3 had been completed and one considered closed.

-IGEM now considers that all 16 recommendations arising from the review have either been completed or closed, delivering significant improvements to Victoria’s capacity to respond to rapid-onset emergencies such as thunderstorm asthma.
+In summary IGEM considered all 16 recommendations arising from the review had either been completed or closed, delivering significant improvements to Victoria’s capacity to respond to rapid-onset emergencies such as thunderstorm asthma.

 Lancefield-Cobaw Fire Investigation (2015)